kamperh/weaklysupervised/_posts/2021-08-13-teaching-more-than-nearalnets.md

 ---
 layout: post
-title: We should teach more than neural networks
+title: Teach more than neural networks
 description: Using as an example a recent paper from Facebook, I argue why we
     should still teach some classic machine learning approaches.
 ---